mkellsy/rpi-case-model/README.md

 ### 1/20/2019 Update.
 - Since #4-40 screws are hard to find, I changed the bolt pattern to accommodate #6-32 screws
+- Added material behind the frame mounts.
+- Added 4 frame mount points to better compress the screen.

 ### 1/19/2019 Update.
 - Changed the honeycomb pattern, it is much cleaner now.